dl-solarity/docs/docs/reference/contracts/diamond/tokens/ERC20/ADiamondERC20Storage.md

 function totalSupply() public view virtual override returns (uint256)
 ```

-Returns the amount of tokens in existence.
+Returns the value of tokens in existence.
 ### balanceOf (0x70a08231)

 ```solidity